tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 ## Let's dockerize a research workflow that runs both Python and R

-In many empirical research projects, we can use R, Python, or a combination of both.
-The best thing is that these packages are free (i.e., you can run them anywhere, without purchasing a license).
-In this application, we start from a very basic image (Ubuntu), and then add the required layers of R and Python to the image.
+In many empirical research projects, we can use R, Python, or both.
+The best thing is that these packages are free (i.e., you can run them anywhere without purchasing a license).
+In this application, we start from a very basic image (Ubuntu) and then add the required layers of R and Python to the image.

 {{% tip %}}

-Want to run a container based solely on an R image?
+Want to run a container-based solely on an R image?
 Check out the following:
 -  Tutorial on running an [R script in Docker](https://www.r-bloggers.com/2019/02/running-your-r-script-in-docker/)
 - Our [dockerized R application](https://github.com/tilburgsciencehub/keywords-finder) that finds keywords and/or sentences from PDF files
 {{% /tip %}}